 CPA’s differ from a direct debit because they give the company being paid the ability to withdraw money from your account whenever they wish, and to take payments of different amounts without consulting you.
-Most payday loan companies will use a CPA to collect your repayments, however you can cancel this at any point by either consulting with the lender or your bank.
+Short term lenders like Mr Lender tend to use a CPA to collect your repayments, however you can cancel this at any point by either consulting with the lender or your bank.

 What are the eligibility requirements?